ARWNI2S/TheCorporateWars/tcw-draft/gameplay/main-mechanics.md

 ***

 > Each of these layers interweaves into a persistent ecosystem where nothing happens in isolation.\
-> Corporations operate on a dynamic board where every economic, political, military, or social decision sends ripples far beyond what was anticipated.
+> Corporations operate on a dynamic board where every economic, polítical, military, or social decision sends ripples far beyond what was anticipated.